10-701-project/10-701_caltech101/ImageProcessing/README.md

-The file, baseline-feature.mat, contains two variables that describe all 3060 images in the dataset:
+The file, baseline-feature.mat, contains four variables that describe all 3060 images in the dataset:

-imageClass: classification.
-1 by 3060. every column stands for one image.
+'classes' is a vector of cell that contains the string of name for 102 categories (the first being background) 'classes_num' is a vector of cell that contains the number of sample images in each category (in this balanced case, 30 for all 102 categories)

-psix: feature mapping using VL algorithm.
-1200 by 3060.
-Every row is a feature, every column stands for one image.
+'imageClass' is a vector of the classification of each image: 1 row (range from 1 to 102), 3060 columns (images) 'psix' is a matrix that contains the mapped feature using VL algorithm: 36000 rows (features), 3060 columns (images)